 Prep Your Salmon First

-Before we get cookin’, the first step is to prep your salmon.
+Before we get cookin’, this salmon and pasta dish, the first step is to prep your salmon.
 Whether you’re using fresh or frozen, to get a crispy exterior on your salmon, it’s best to pat it dry before seasoning it.

 Place your fish filets in between two paper towels and press down to pat dry.
 Drying the fish will ensure your seasoning sticks, and will avoid extra hot oil splatter from additional water on the fish.